juxor/afaq/markdown/secI5.md

-causes and really do everything possible to eliminate it, it is necessary for this task to be entrusted to those who are exposed to and suffer the consequences of crime, in other words the whole public, and not those to whom the existence of crime is a source of power and earnings."_ [**At the Caf**,
+causes and really do everything possible to eliminate it, it is necessary for this task to be entrusted to those who are exposed to and suffer the consequences of crime, in other words the whole public, and not those to whom the existence of crime is a source of power and earnings."_ [**At the Café**,
 p.
 135]

 An anarchist system of justice, we should note, would have a lot to learn from aboriginal societies simply because they are examples of social order without the state.
 Indeed many of the ideas we consider as essential to justice today can be found in such societies.
-As Kropotkin argued, _"when we imagine that we have made great advances in introducing, for instance, the jury, all we have done is to return to the institutions of the so-called 'barbarians' after having changed it to the advantage of the ruling classes."_
+As Kropotkin argued, _"when we imagine that we have made great advances in introducing, for instance, the jury, all we have done is to return to the institutions of the so-called 'barbarians' after having changed it to the advantage of the ruling classes."_ [**The State: Its Historic Role**, p.
+18]

-[**The State: Its Historic Role**, p.
-18] Like aboriginal justice (as documented by Rupert Ross in **Returning to the Teachings: Exploring Aboriginal Justice**) anarchists contend that justice be achieved by the teaching and healing of all involved.
+Like aboriginal justice (as documented by Rupert Ross in **Returning to the
+Teachings: Exploring Aboriginal Justice**) anarchists contend that offenders should not be punished but justice achieved by the teaching and healing of all involved.
 Public condemnation of the wrongdoing would be a key aspect of this process, but the wrong doer would remain part of the community and so see the effects of their actions on others in terms of grief and pain caused.
 It would be likely that wrong doers would be expected to try to make amends for their act by community service or helping victims and their families.

 So, from a practical viewpoint, almost all anarchists oppose prisons on both practical grounds and ethical grounds.
-Prisons have numerous negative affects on society as well as often re-enforcing criminal (i.e. anti-social) behaviour.
-Anarchists use the all-to-accurate description of prisons as _"Universities of Crime"_ wherein the first-time criminal learns new techniques and have adapt to the prevailing ethical standards within them.
-Hence, prisons would have the effect of increasing the criminal tendencies of those sent there and so prove to be counter-productive.
-In addition, prisons do not affect the social conditions which promote many forms of crime.
 Simply put, prison _"does not improve the prisoner . . . it does not prevent him from committing more crimes.
 It does not then achieve any of the ends it has set itself"_ [Kropotkin, **Anarchism**, p.
 228] Moreover, they are a failure in terms of their impact on those subject to them: _"We know what prisons mean -- they mean broken down body and spirit, degradation, consumption, insanity"_.
 [Voltairine de Cleyre, quoted by Paul Avrich, **An American Anarchist**, p.
 146] The Makhnovists took the usual anarchist position on prisons:

 > _"Prisons are the symbol of the servitude of the people, they are always built only to subjugate the people, the workers and peasants . . .
 Free people have no use for prisons.
-Wherever prisons exist, the people are not free . . .
+Wherever prisons exist, the people are not free. . .
 In keeping with this attitude, [the Makhnovists] demolished prisons wherever they went."_ [Peter Arshinov, **The History of the Makhnovist Movement**, p.
 153]

- With the exception of Benjamin Tucker, no major anarchist writer supported the institution.
+With the exception of Benjamin Tucker, no major anarchist writer has supported the institution.
 Few anarchists think that private prisons (like private policemen) are compatible with their notions of freedom.
 However, all anarchists are against the current "justice" system which seems to them to be organised around **revenge** and punishing effects and not fixing causes.

 However, there are psychopaths and other people in any society who are too dangerous to be allowed to walk freely.
 Restraint in this case would be the only option and such people may have to be isolated from others for their own, and others, safety.
-Perhaps mental hospitals would be used, or an area quarantined for their use created (perhaps an island, for example).
+Perhaps mental hospitals would be used, or an area quarantined for their use.
 However, such cases (we hope) would be rare and _"should be cared for according to the most humane methods of treating the mentally afflicted."_ [Voltairine de Cleyre, **The Voltairine de Cleyre Reader**, p.
 160]

 The one thing that needs to be avoided is the creation of a professional and specialised "justice" system as this would be a key means by which the state could reconstitute itself.
 As Malatesta explained, _"the major damage caused by crime is not so much the single and transitory instance of the violation of